ardiebarrys/ardiebarrys.github.io/_pages/projects.md

         <h2>Miscellaneous Sole-Author Works</h2>

         <p>
-          This section collects sole-author papers and scholarly writing that do not belong directly to the PhD thesis project or the cellular signaling framework.
+          This section collects articles that do not belong directly to the PhD thesis project or the cellular signaling framework.
         </p>

         <ul class="project-list">
-          <li>Independent review articles</li>
-          <li>Conceptual manuscripts</li>
-          <li>Topic-specific scholarly writing</li>
+          <li>Adipose-driven erectile dysfunction (DOI: 10.1111/dom.70818)</li>
         </ul>
       </div>
     </details>